The keto diet revolves around a significant lack of carbohydrates to put the body into ketosis.

 So the answer to the question, “Do bodybuilders use keto?”
 Is yes.

-It’s perfectly doable for bodybuilders to practice a keto diet and remain in great shape while maintaining their muscle mass.
+It’s perfectly doable for bodybuilders to practice a keto diet and remain in great shape while maintaining muscle mass.

 You may encounter some side effects on a cyclical keto diet, and it’s important to stay hydrated, get plenty of rest, and plan your cheat days well.
 Also, remember not to overindulge during these days; they’re not cheat days; they’re just there to refuel your muscles.